PrestaShop/ADR/0021-model-and-repositories.md

 ### Get entity by ID:
 - multi lang entities MUST specify a languageId
-- multi shop entities MUST specify a shopId
+- multi shop entities which content can vary depending on shop MUST specify a shopId (it it's only a basic association without content modification a simple `getAssociatedShopIds()` is enough and the `shopId` parameter is not necessary)
 - multi shop entities which have more complex multi shop behaviour MAY have a getter based on ShopConstraint
 - entities which are neither multi shop nor multi lang don't need these parameters of course